Helping Injured DuPont Employees with Workers Compensation Claims in Virginia

 - Vocational rehabilitation to help you return to light duty employment after you reach maximum medical improvement.

 Getting these benefits won’t be easy.
 Contact an attorney who can skillfully represent you in a DuPont workers compensation claim for help.
-Contact Corey Pollard.
-Then read our article on Virginia Workers Comp Frequently Asked Questions to learn more about the legal process for obtaining benefits after your work injury.

 Speak with a DuPont Workers Compensation Lawyer

 Corey Pollard has helped many Virginia families receive compensation and medical care following on-the-job injuries and chemical exposure.
 If you’re a current or former DuPont employee who unable to work because of a job injury, occupational illness, or physical or mental disability, our workers comp attorney and Richmond disability lawyer can help.
 Contact us today for a free consultation.
+We’ll do everything we can to help you negotiate a top-dollar workers compensation settlement for your DuPont occupational injury or illness.